Akklarin/Coffee-Shop-FastAPI/README.md

     cd <project-dir>
     ```

-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment.

 3. Install dependencies: